tidymodels/probably/tests/testthat/_snaps/cal-estimate.md

 ---

-    x `group` cannot select more than one column. i The following 2 columns were selected: i group1 and group2
+    x `.by` cannot select more than one column. i The following 2 columns were selected: i group1 and group2